robertmartin8/PyPortfolioOpt/docs/BlackLitterman.rst

 but I ultimately decided that though BL is not technically an optimiser, it didn't make sense to split up its methods into `expected_returns` or `risk_models`.
 I have thus made it an independent module and owing to the comparatively extensive theory, have given it a dedicated documentation page.
+I'd like to thank  `Felipe Schneider <https://github.com/schneiderfelipe>`_ for his multiple contributions to the Black-Litterman implementation.

 Priors
 ======